What is the purpose of FASPE?

 How long is the FASPE program?

-FASPE runs for 12 days, with two days in New York, three days in Germany, and seven days in Poland.
-Program locations include the Museum of Jewish Heritage – A Living Memorial to the Holocaust in New York, the House of the Wannsee Conference in Berlin, Jagiellonian University in Krakow, and the Auschwitz-Birkenau State Museum in Oświęcim, Poland.
+In 2017, FASPE will start in Germany, spending 6 days in Berlin, followed by 7 days in Poland.
+Our trip will include visits to the House of the Wannsee Conference in Berlin, Jagiellonian University in Krakow, and the Auschwitz-Birkenau State Museum in Oświęcim, Poland.

 Who leads the FASPE programs?

 FASPE is run by leading academic scholars in each field along with FASPE programming staff.
-The 2012 FASPE Law program was led by Professor Eric Muller, of the University of North Carolina School of Law, and Professor Brett Dignam, of the Columbia Law School.
-The 2012 FASPE Medical program was led by Professors Mark Mercurio and Jack Hughes of Yale Medical School.
-The 2012 FASPE Seminary program was led by Professor LeRoy Walters and chaplain Michael Goldman, both from Georgetown University, and Professor Kevin Spicer, of Stonehill College.
-The 2012 FASPE Journalism program was led by Professors Andie Tucher and William Grueskin of Columbia University Graduate School of Journalism.
+The 2016 FASPE Law program was led by Professors David Luban and Judith Lichtenberg, both from Georgetown University.
+The 2016 FASPE Medical program was led by Professor Jeff Botkin, of The University of Utah School of Medicine, and Dr. Sara Goldkind, formerly the Senior Ethicist at the FDA.
+The 2016 FASPE Seminary program was led by Professor Kevin Spicer, of Stonehill College; and Rabbi James Ponet, of Yale University.
+The 2016 FASPE Journalism program was led by Professors Ari Goldman and Lonnie Isabel, from the Columbia University Graduate School of Journalism.
+The 2016 FASPE Business program was led by Dr. Mary Gentile,

 What is the relationship of FASPE to Yale, Georgetown, and Columbia universities?

-FASPE curricula were designed in collaboration with professors from Yale, Georgetown, and Columbia universities.
-FASPE programs are open to students from universities around the world.
+FASPE curricula were designed in collaboration with professors from Yale, Georgetown, and Columbia universities, among other institutions.
+FASPE programs are open to applicants from universities around the world.

 How much does the program cost?

-All program costs, including international and European travel, lodging, and food are covered.
-Fellows are responsible for their own travel to and from New York at the beginning and end of the trip.
+All program costs, including international round-trip travel from New York to Europe and European travel, lodging in shared hotel rooms, and food are covered.
+Fellows do not have to fly through New York, but are responsible for any cost above the cost of the airline ticket starting and ending in New York.
 FASPE does not preclude any person from participating due to financial need.
 Financial aid is available.

 I’m a professor with expertise in this field and would like to contribute educationally to FASPE.
 Is this possible?